 EAA Chapter 983, Inc

 Our mission is to preserve and encourage the freedom to fly.
-Founded in 1992 in Granbury, Texas (southwest of Ft Worth), Chapter 983 has grown to over 120 members, with an average of 50-60 attending our regular meetings on the second Saturday of each month.
-Members and guests start arriving around 9:30am for social time with coffee and snacks.
+Founded in 1992 in Granbury, Texas (southwest of Ft Worth), Chapter 983 has grown to over 160 members, with an average of 60-70 attending our regular meetings on the second Saturday of each month.
+Members and guests start arriving around 8:30 am for our Pancake Breakfast or 9:30 am for social time with coffee (see our Events Calendar to confirm).
+Our business meeting normally starts at 10:00 am followed by our guest speaker.
 Our guest speakers are informative and entertaining, covering a wide range of aviation-related topics and activities including hands-on training.
+Our newly organized VMC/IMC Club meets at the conclusion of our speaker (around 12:00) where members discuss flying scenarios to enhance safety awareness.
 There are stories from members, safety discussions, a raffle, and more.
 Our membership includes several technical and flight advisors who donate their time and assistance to help others.
 Join us for an entertaining and enlightening morning!

 ** Please be sure to check our Calendar of Events for up to date meeting location, time, and program **